sagyzdop/blog/_posts/2025-01-18-Analysis-of-Algorithms-Asymptotic-Notations.md

 As it turns out algorithms is a course I have to take this semester, and the previous post about [sorting algorithms](../../../2024/12/24/Sorting-Algorithms.html) came in handy.
 Next step in the topic – asymptotic analysis.
 These are my notes from the lecture by professor Fatih Demirici.

-> Note that you should have to have basic understanding of set theory to get this material.
+> Note that you should have basic understanding of set theory to get this material.

 **Table of contents**